intel/neural-compressor/examples/mxnet/language_translation/README.md

 Step-by-Step
 ============

-This document is used to list steps of reproducing MXNet BERT_base MRPC/Squad iLiT tuning zoo result.
+This document is used to list steps of reproducing MXNet BERT_base MRPC/Squad tuning zoo result.